First high pass to Haute Asco

 Accommodation: Gîte - beds in dormitory, or private rooms

 • The final day is a lovely way to end the stunning GR20.
 Our hike offers wonderful views across the granite peaks of Corsica, before we enter our final pine forest.
-We will soon reach the refuge de Paliri, and the scenery will remain rugged all the way to the little village of Conca, the official end point of the Corsica GR20.
+After an easy stroll we begin to make our way up to the Refuge de Paliri where a cool drink is always welcome.
+This final section to Conca does not disappoint and the scenery remains spectacular right to the official end point of the Corsica GR20.
 Over the course of a truly spectacular two weeks you will have covered a total of 180km (112 miles), with approx 12,000m (39,360ft) of ascent and descent.
 That's no small achievement, and it is why this has to be one of the most challenging, but also rewarding long distance hikes in the world.
-We finish our day with a short transfer to Porto-Vecchio for a night by the sea where you could visit the famous beach at Palombaggia which is often described as one of the most beautiful in the world!
+We finish our day with a short transfer to Porto-Vecchio for a night by the sea.
 Tonight dinner is not included to allow you to venture out on the town and enjoy the sights and sounds of this beautiful resort.

 Ascent: 700m (2296ft) Descent: 1670m (5477ft) Distance: 19km (12 miles) Duration: 7h00